RinGotou/Kagami/README.md

 I want to create a simple language for easier simple visual novel developing.
 Kagami is design for logic implementation, not CPU intensive job.

-This project contains a language interpreter, "如月"(きさらぎ, kisaragi).
-It's not a pure stack-based IR virtual machine.
+This project contains a language interpreter, and, it's a try-catch free implementation.

+I'll try migrating to C++17.

 ## About repo branch
 "master" is complete version of code in "testing" branch.IT'S NOT REAL STABLE BRANCH!